AryanJain107/Playlist-Music-Downloader/README.md

 After that, follow the instructions in the application to achieve the desired the results.

 ## Quota Exceeded Error
 After running the program, if the "quota exceeded" error is occurring.
-It is most likely because the program has already reached its limit for the number of times it can request resources from the Youtube API.
+It is most likely because the program has already reached its limit for the number of times it can request resources from the YouTube API.
 There are 2 solutions for this error.
 1. The requests are refreshed every 24 hours.
 So, just waiting until the requests are reset will get rid of this error.
 2. A new ApiKey can be generated and updated in the YoutubeAPIImplementation class to resolve this issue.
 Below are the steps to do so.
    1. Go to https://console.developers.google.com/apis/api/youtube/overview and sign in.
    2. Create a project.
    3. Locate the API Widget on the project home menu and after clicking on it, click on the "Enable APIs and Services" option right under the search bar.
-   4. On the search bar, search for "Youtube Data API v3" and click on it.
+   4. On the search bar, search for "YouTube Data API v3" and click on it.
    5. Click on the "Enable" button.
 Soon after doing that, the page will be reloaded and "Create Credentials" button will appear.
    6. Click this option and in the dropdown option for selecting the API, select the one that was enabled earlier.
 Select on the Public Data option and click "next."
    7. An API Key will be generated.
 Copy this key, click the "done" button, and update the apiKey field in the YoutubeAPIImplementation class.